getzola/zola/docs/content/documentation/content/sass.md

 ## Using Sass in Zola

+Zola always compiles Sass files in theme directories.
+However, for Zola to process files in the `sass` folder, you need to set `compile_sass = true` in your `config.toml`.

 Zola processes any files with the `sass` or `scss` extension in the `sass` folder, and places the processed output into a `css` file with the same folder structure and base name into the `public` folder: